luixv/meinbssb/README.md

 For integration tests:
     flutter drive --driver=test_driver/integration_test.dart --target=test/integration/app_flow_test.dart
-    (Use --debug just in case you want to debug it)
+    (Use --debug just in case you want to debug it) (For the time being this are not up-to-date)

 For installing at the phone do this:
     adb install build/app/outputs/flutter-apk/app-release.apk